Onyx Equinox

-Onyx Equinox is an American adult animated television series created by Sofia Alexander for Crunchyroll.
+Onyx Equinox is a Mexican-American adult animated television series created by Sofia Alexander for Crunchyroll.
 It is based on the mythologies of Mesoamerica, featuring deities of Aztec, Maya and Zapotec myth, while also making references to the Olmecs.

 The series premiered on November 21, 2020.
 Alexander said that she hoped that fans of Western animation would "see the appeal of action-drama animation for adults."
 While Alexander was initially nervous about pitching the show due to the lack of "stories about Mesoamerica," a Crunchyroll executive, Marisa Balkus, loved the pitch, and the show became "the first original series to be produced entirely out of Crunchyroll Studios."

 Synopsis

 The Mexican god of the underworld, Mictlantecuhtli, has begun stealing blood sacrifices from the other gods, culminating in a Zapotec city being leveled.
 To these ends, Quetzalcoatl decides to close the gates to the underworld, but can't due to said gates being made of obsidian, which is toxic against the gods.
 So instead he makes a bet with Tezcatlipoca: he will find a human, "the lowest of the low", and crown him his champion so he will close the gates before the equinox, when Tezcatlipoca will kill off humanity.
 Tezcatlipoca agrees to the bet, but sends his champion Yaotl along as an emissary so Quetzalcoatl doesn't cheat.

 Quetzalcoatl chooses Izel, a slave who lost his sister to blood sacrifice.